norox/nox/README.rst

  * ``nox.shm.Queue`` shared memory queue, useful when using ``multiprocessing`` library, when using only one producer and consumer you don't need to use lock = True, if you want to use multiple producers and/or consumers set it to True.
+ * ``nox.sqlalchemy.get_compiled_query`` a function for debugging purpose only, give it a query statement and it will return a query string.